June 15, 2020

 Statement from Crawford Electric CEO Tony Mallory

-Here are the steps now in place:
+Here are the steps currently in place:

+We encourage consumer-members to continue to use all available “contactless” methods for taking care of business.
 As always, your co-op provides 24/7 service, and you can always reach someone on the phone any time of the day or night.
 Call us at 800-677-2667.
 This is a great opportunity for members to utilize our online services for payments or the interactive voice response telephone system.
 We also have a secure drop box at the co-op available 24/7.

 Employees are still at work and on call

-Our workforce is still hard at work, even as we take steps to protect ourselves through social distancing and adjustments to work groups and work procedures.
+Our workforce has been hard at work throughout this pandemic, even as we take steps to protect ourselves through social distancing and adjustments to work groups and work procedures.
 We are following our business continuity plan to ensure that we will be available to restore outages and respond when and where we’re needed.